10.10.2025

 Tip: Snowball or Avalanche?

-By setting up automatic transfers to a separate savings account, you can ensure that you consistently save each month.
-Many banks offer the option to automate your savings through their mobile apps, and you can set it to transfer a fixed amount from your checking account to your savings account.
+Tip: Automate Your Savings Set yourself up with automatic transfers to a separate savings account so that you are definitely saving each month.
+Most banks have that option in their mobile apps, and you can set it to transfer a particular dollar amount from your checking account to your savings account.

 Building a Long-Term Savings Plan